 Leyton asked about escalation – how it ever stopped.

 ‘It stops with someone wiped out or close to it.
 It can’t go on forever because upping the ante can only go on so long.
 But the point does have to be made all the same.
-We have that one in hand – you take care of the funeral.’
+We have that one in hand – you take care of things at this end.’

-Sunday evening, about 23:35 Amsterdam time, fifteen crews were told to jump off their boats and swim right out of the way, they had fifteen seconds to get off, the charges were put in the bilges, there was a two minute delay and then, more or less at the same time up and down the coast, the boats were blown up, debris a fair way around the location of each former boat.
+Sunday evening, about 23:35 Amsterdam time, fifteen crews were given enough seconds to jump off their boats and swim out of the way, the charges were put in the bilges, there was a two minute delay and then, more or less at the same time up and down the coast, the boats were blown up, debris a fair way around the location of each former boat.

 At the same time, a well dressed escort brought a tray of drinks to the meeting of van der Haar and certain people from his organization, the escort retired graciously and various noises were made about meeting her after the meeting.

-One minute later, the walls of the room were blown out.
+One minute later, the walls of that room were blown out.

 At the same time, Schmelling received a phone call to check the news.
 He was lucky it had not been him – best to get out of the fishing business while the going was good.

-As Schmelling was locked into various ex-EU moves on the industry of the former vassal called Britain, this couldn’t be allowed to stand and so some of the higher ups called a meeting for the following Wednesday.
-Leyton was not invited, his patron was and that was a statement in itself.
+As Schmelling was locked into various EU moves on the industry of the former vassal state called Britain, a meeting was called for the following Wednesday, just for Schmelling, Gabby, some government officials and the patron.

-The complication in reparation was that it had not been any of Schmelling’s operations hit, nor his personnel, not personally.
-It was van der Haar’s and van der Haar was no longer around to put his case.
-The only solution was an agreement to stop this destructive escalation now as it threatened to derail the agenda of elements in Europe for British industry.
+The complication was that it hadn’t been any of Schmelling’s operations hit, nor his personnel, it was van der Haar’s and van der Haar was no longer around.
+All agreed to stop this destructive escalation.

-The patron felt that that might buy Leyton about a year.
+The patron felt that that it might buy Leyton about a year.

 ‘Your boatyard,’ started the patron two months later and Leyton had a sinking feeling.

-‘You use it for winter maintenance – well all the year round because it’s a small yard but there is unused brown land beyond your fence, twice as much as your yard.
+‘You use it for winter maintenance but there is unused brown land beyond your fence, twice as much as your yard.
 I know who owns it and can buy or lease for you.’

 ‘Because I’m such an angel.
 No, seriously, have you thought of diversifying?’